arkku/burner/README.md

 `LV Ctl` is the regular logic level output (`!OE` on the AVR, `A9` and `A15` on the second 74HC595 as `QB` and `QH`, respectively).
-The Schottky diode protects the logic level output from `Vpp`, and the 22K resistor pulls the EEPROM pin low when neither `HV Ctl` or `LV Ctl` is on.
-The resistor values are largery arbitrary, I just used the same 22K for simplicity.
+The Schottky diode protects the logic level output from `Vpp`, and the 22K pull-down resistor pulls the EEPROM pin low when both `HV Ctl` and `LV Ctl` are low.

-The voltage `Vpp` is the same for every pin and is not controlled – personally I just used 12V input, which is then regulated to 5V.
+The voltage `Vpp` is the same for every pin and is not controlled – personally I just used 12V input, which is then regulated to 5V using a 7805.
 Many EEPROMs can be programmed with 12V but some require a higher voltage (such as 14V) for erasing.
-The way to do this is to just supply 14V as `Vpp`, erase the chip, and then change the `Vpp` supply to 12V for writing (e.g., for the W27C512 EEPROM).
+The way to do this is to supply 14V as `Vpp`, erase the chip, and then change the `Vpp` supply to 12V for writing (e.g., for the W27C512 EEPROM).
+(The erasing and programming need not be done during the same session, you can write anytime to an erased chip.)

 The pin assignments on the microcontroller can be seen in `burner.c`, near the top of the file.
 For quick reference, they are:

-* `PC0`–`PC5` - EEPROM data `D0`–`D5`
+* `PC0`–`PC5` – EEPROM data `D0`–`D5`
 * `PD6`–`PD7` – EEPROM data `D6`–`D7`
 * `PB0` – EEPROM `!OE` `LV Ctl` (logic level) output enable
 * `PB1` – EEPROM `!CE` chip enable
 * `PD2` – `A9` `HV Ctl` identify/erase voltage control
 * `PD3` – `!OE` `HV Ctl` programming voltage control
-* `PD2` – `A15` `HV Ctl` programming voltage control
+* `PD4` – `A15` `HV Ctl` programming voltage control
 * `PB3` – low 74HC595 `SI` (high 74HC595 `SI` is chained from the
   `QH'` output of the low 74HC595)
 * `PB5` – both 74HC595 `SCK`
 * `PD5` – both 74HC595 `RCK` latch
 * `PB2` – both 74HC595 `!SCLR` (optional, can also just tie high)
 * `PD0` – UART `RX`
-* `PD1` - UART `TX`
+* `PD1` – UART `TX`
 * `PB4` – ISP header MISO (don't use for other purposes)

 I used a 14.318 MHz crystal for the microcontroller since I happened